Xylopyrographer/STAC/Documentation/manual/STAC Users Guide.md

 Setting brightness and tally display mode are a bit different when in Peripheral Mode.
 But not so much that it's a biggie.
 Either can be set any time after the green Peripheral Mode confirmation checkmark is shown.

 ### Setting the Brightness Level
 1. Press and hold the button.
-In about two seconds, the STAC moves to its Brightness Level select state with the current brightness level displayed just as described[above](#setting-the-brightness-level).
+In about two seconds, the STAC moves to its Brightness Level select state with the current brightness level displayed just as described [above](#setting-the-brightness-level).
 1. Release the button.
 1. Now you can click the button to pick the new level.
 1. Press and hold the button and the new level is confirmed by showing the green confirmation checkmark.
 Release the button and the STAC returns to monitor the tally status.